JH8459/blog-ai-agent/README.md

 - `/generate` stores the brief and outline in comment blocks (`<!-- AI_BRIEF_START ... -->`, `<!-- AI_OUTLINE_START ... -->`) near the top of the body.
 - `/patch` locates the same file via `date/categories/fileName`, then replaces that placeholder by default or appends content when `mode` is `append`.
 - `/images` updates image slots and (optionally) frontmatter thumbnail, or returns URL mappings when `mode` is `noPatch`.
+- `/git/push` commits and pushes changes for the provided paths and returns `pushed: false` if there are no changes.

 ## Docker